jamesjara/react-native-startups-practices/README.md

 - Methods that return JSX starts with render `renderItem`
 - Methods that executes an actions starts with on `onLogout`

+## Folders and files.
+- Prefer lowercase on any folder with exception of RN Screens.
+- Prefer `-` over camelCase in ts, tsx and folders, eg `action-creators.tsx`.
+- Prefer camelCase in React Native screens, eg `Login`.

 # B) React Native Pull Request.

 Since working on many react native products I have seen many many leads always strugulling with the PR contrinutions from the other developers, I have been creating this template that can be applied to bitbucket or github.